IterativePSFPhotometry#

 • qfit : a quality-of-fit metric defined as the absolute value of the sum of the fit residuals divided by the fit flux

-• cfit : a quality-of-fit metric defined as the fit residual in the central pixel divided by the fit flux
+• cfit : a quality-of-fit metric defined as the fit residual in the initial central pixel value divided by the fit flux.
+NaN values indicate that the central pixel was masked.

 • 1 : one or more pixels in the fit_shape region were masked